Flank/flank/docs/flank-scripts/README.md

 `flankScripts <command group> [<subgroup>] <command name> -h`

 ## Testing
-To test your script with different settings use `flank-debug.properties` file.
+To test your script with different settings use the `flank-debug.properties` file.
 Uncomment and replace with desired values.
 Properties are skipped by git and should not be attached to a commit.
 Note, `test` task ignores your own properties and will use the default.

 #### List of possible configs